Multi-photon Monte Carlo event generator KKMCee for lepton and quark pair production in lepton colliders: Introduction

 Note also that the \kkmc\ project was split recently into the \kkmcee\ branch for lepton colliders presented here and the \kkmchh\ branch for hadron colliders.
 An unpublished, but quite well tested, \kkmchh\ version written entirely in C++ already exists and is in use for studies related to LHC data.

 Since many features of the present \kkmcee\ version are the same or very similar as in the original version of Ref.~\cite{Jadach:1999vf}, their detailed description will be not repeated.
+Because of that the present documentation is not self contained and requires occasionally consulting \footnote{In particular tables of input parameters are described in Tables 2-5 in Ref.~\cite{Jadach:1999vf}.
+However, they are also documented in comments in the {\tt SRCee/KKMCee\_defaults} file.} Ref.~\cite{Jadach:1999vf}.
 We shall concentrate on the differences with the original \kkmc\ and in particular on some improvements implemented in the new \kkmcee.
+More precisely the present version is inheriting all features of the F77 version except the hadronization interface for the final massive quark pair using the parton shower MC and the {\tt RRes} package \footnote{ {\tt RRes} package was provided by Maarten Boonekamp in 2001, hence is not quoted/documented in Ref.~\cite{Jadach:1999vf}.
+In case the quark pair mass is below $\sim 10$GeV it implements the experimental $e^+e^-\to q\bar{q}$ cross section including most of narrow resonances and simulates resonance decays using either the {\tt Pythia 6} Monte Carlo or its own subprograms. } for low energy quark pairs.
+We hope to recover this feature in the future updates.